JoelJ06/JoelJ06/README.md

 ## 🛠️ Tech Interests

 - Machine Learning & AI
+- Quantum Computing
-- Accessible and human-centered software
+- Human-centered software
 - Full-stack development (Python, JavaScript, React, FastAPI, etc.)

 ## 📂 About My Projects

 Some of my most interesting work can’t be shared publicly on GitHub due to licensing or confidentiality restrictions and/or is still being ported over.
-I’m also currently working on several new projects—stay tuned as I’ll be sharing them here soon!
+I’m also currently working on several new projects and I’ll be sharing them here soon!
 For more details about my experience, feel free to check out my resume or reach out.

 ## 🌱 Currently